Thursday, November 17

 Learn facts about Oregon for kids.

-Did you know that Oregon was the thirty-third (33rd) state to join the union?
+Did you know Oregon was the thirty-third (33rd) state to join the union?
 Yep, that is right!
 Oregon officially joined the union on February 14, 1859!
 Oregon is located in the Northwest region of the United States.
 Oregon is bordered by four (4) states: Washington, Idaho, Nevada, and California.
 Oregon also shares a border with the Pacific Ocean.
 Oregon is the ninth (9th) largest state in the United States.
 That means Oregon is one of the biggest states.
-There are about 4,246,160 people that live in the state of Oregon.
+There are about 4,246,160 people who live in the state of Oregon.
 That is a lot of people.

 Oregon famous person alert: